That dollar amount results from a -5.7% decline from $6.23 billion four year earlier in 2018.

 Major Arkansan Trading Partners

-In contrast, leading trade partners in Europe (United Kingdom, Netherlands and France) purchased 10.9% worth with another 11.5% sold to leading importers in Asia (mainland China, Japan, South Korea and Vietnam).
+In contrast, leading Arkansan trade partners in Europe (France, United Kingdom, Netherlands and Italy) purchased 10.9% worth.

 Arkansan Export Companies